Infinity666/photon/docs/util.rst

 .. seealso:: |allcore|

-As well as used by the :ref:`frontend`:
+As well as used by the :ref:`tools`:

 .. seealso:: |alltools|